berndruecker/flowing-retail/README.md

 ### Long running services and orchestration

-Some services are **long running** in nature, as e.g. the payment service ask customers to update expired credit cards.
+Some services are **long running** in nature, as e.g. the payment service asks customers to update expired credit cards.
 Hence a workflow engine is used to persist and control these long running interactions.

 ### Workflows live within service boundaries